usaid-cs/yesterday-i-learned/random.md

 1. Some weight lifters attach chains to their weights, so as the weights are lifted, the chains add weight proportional to how high it is off the ground.
 "A muscle fiber is weakest when all of its contractile units are either fully extended or fully contracted and strongest at some point in between."
 1. [Sand is a finite resource...?](https://www.nytimes.com/2016/06/23/opinion/the-worlds-disappearing-sand.html) Not because silicon dioxide is rare, but because crushing rock is costly, desert sand is round and smooth no good for construction, and a use rate of 40 billion tons per year is a lot to come up with.
 1. The colour of gold is [defined](https://en.wikipedia.org/wiki/Gold_%28color%29) as `#ffd700`, but my eyes say it is closer to `#ffee77`.
-1. [You can buy back your own car after it is written off,](http://icandrive.ca/driving/my-vehicle-is-a-write-off-now-what-5-things-you-need-to-know/) and drive it, as long as it was never deemed "irreparable".
-Otherwise, your insurance will either be very high, or impossible to get for a salvage car.
 1. `sleep()` is considered a [temporal side effect](https://en.wikipedia.org/wiki/Side_effect_%28computer_science%29#Temporal_side_effects).
 1. The EU flag is non-flammable.
 1. In 300, Stelios replaces [Dienekes](https://en.wikipedia.org/wiki/Dienekes), the actual brave soldier.